-Silver Age Comic Books As A Long Term Investment!
+Silver Age Comics As Long Term Comic Investments?
 More About Comic Investing!

 There's no doubt that many news headlines of silver age comic books selling for over six figure digits have proved that silver age comic books are good for long term investments.
 However, this also depends greatly on various factors as well.